ECommerce vs Bricks & Mortar

 Nicholas Kukrika

-Nick Kukrika joined Generation Investment Management in 2007 and is a member of the Global Equity strategy, covering the Global Technology sector.
+Nick Kukrika joined Generation Investment Management in 2007 and is co-Portfolio Manager of the Global Equity strategy, covering the Global Technology sector.
 Previously, Nick was co-founder and chief financial officer of United Biofuels, a consultant at McKinsey & Company, a Luce Foundation Fellow working on corporate debt restructuring for the Indonesian Ministry of Finance and a European research sales financial analyst at Goldman Sachs.

 Nick received a BA in History from Columbia University and an MA in Public Policy from Harvard’s John F. Kennedy School of Government.